If you need immediate emergency assistance call 911

-Our mission is to provide training, education, resources and crisis intervention to public safety personnel and healthcare settings.
-We support the growth and development of peer support programs through training, sharing of resources and collaborating within our network members to provide the best resources available to your organizations.
+Our mission is to provide training, education, resources and crisis intervention to public safety personnel and health care settings.
+We support the growth and development of peer support programs through training, sharing of resources and collaborating with our network members to provide the best resources available to your organizations.

 Traumatic events can occur anytime in your career.
 Please call to request support.

 Saskatoon Crisis Intervention Centre